 - The IR set up needs anyone wearing a hearing aid to wear another device as a ‘go-between’ connecting the IR signal to the hearing aid.

-The above image shows the same field strength diagram and to help clarify things the classroom walls have been added.
+This image shows the same field strength diagram and to help clarify things the classroom walls have been added.
 The simple blue rectangles show the classroom walls.
 What we want to see is as much ‘orange’ as we can within the classroom.
 It is very important that the ‘orange’ in one classroom does not overlap into the next.
 The ‘orange’ area is where the hearing loop signal can be picked up.
 The ‘blue’ area in the image above is where the hearing loop signal cannot be ‘picked up’.

 By modelling to this level of detail we are able to generate precise plans of exactly how and where to install the copper wire as shown in the image below.